MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-extensions-overview.md

 ms.service: azure-cli
 ms.devlang: azurecli
 ms.custom: devx-track-azurecli
+keywords: manage extensions, microsoft extensions, install extensions, uninstall extensions, azure extensions, azure cli extensions
 ---

-# Use extensions with Azure CLI
+# Use and manage extensions with the Azure CLI

 The Azure CLI offers the capability to load extensions.
-Extensions are Python wheels that aren't shipped as part of the CLI but run as CLI commands.
+Extensions for the Azure CLI are characterized as Python wheels that aren't shipped as part of the CLI but run as CLI commands.
 With extensions, you gain access to experimental and pre-release commands along with the ability to write your own CLI interfaces.
 This article covers how to manage extensions and answers common questions about their use.

-## Find extensions
+## How to find extensions

-To see the extensions provided and maintained by Microsoft, use the [az extension list-available](/cli/azure/extension#az_extension_list_available) command.
+To see the Azure CLI extensions provided and maintained by Microsoft, use the [az extension list-available](/cli/azure/extension#az_extension_list_available) command.

 ```azurecli-interactive
 az extension list-available --output table